kio42069/Computer_Organisation-Assembler-and-Simulator/README.md

 In case a file has multiple errors, we are storing them in a text file in the same directory as the source code named `errors.txt`.
 It catches all errors in a single line too.

 We are printing one of the errors on the terminal

+#Float Arithmetic Details

+Range of normal numbers - 0.25 to 15.75

+Range of denormal numbers - 0.0078125 to 0.2421875

+Exponent = 111 is considered infinity and overflow flag is set